-Many people receive warning letters or exclusion notices every year, and this is shown to significantly reduce criminal activities and loss of stock - something that is increasingly important as retailers find their profit margins under pressure.
+Many people receive warning letters or exclusion notices every year, and this has been shown to significantly reduce criminal activities and loss of stock; something that is increasingly important as retailers find their profit margins under pressure.

-In a first for Sussex, the Sussex Business Crime Group has just issued their first warning letter to an individual who has been committing theft across Hastings, Eastbourne and Brighton.
-The individual is already banned from Brighton and Hastings BCRPs and is close to being excluded in Eastbourne as well.
-This could lead to the offender being banned from close to 100 businesses across the region.
+In a first for the county, the Sussex Business Crime Group has just issued their first warning letter to an individual who has been committing theft across Hastings, Eastbourne and Brighton.
+The individual is already banned by Brighton and Hastings BCRPs and is close to being excluded in Eastbourne as well.
+This could lead to the offender being banned from nearly 1000 businesses across the region.

-Lisa Perretta, BCRP Manager for Brighton & Hove said: "Up until recently each town has held independent lists of known offenders, but now Sussex BCRPs are able to share intelligence through a secure on-line database that can also be accessed by the Police.
+A spokesperson for Brighton & Hove BCRP said: "Until recently each town has held independent lists of known offenders, but now Sussex BCRPs are able to share intelligence through a secure on-line database that can also be accessed by Sussex Police”.

-“This means that it is possible to identify people who are causing trouble in multiple areas and ensure their details are circulated to all BCRP members across Sussex.
+“This means that it is possible to identify people who are offending in multiple areas and ensure their details are circulated to all BCRP members across Sussex.